-A. Permanent Minimum Capital Requirement ("PMCR")
+A. Permanent Minimum Capital Requirement

-The Company monitors its Own Funds on a continuous basis and ensures that they remain above the PMCR of €150K.
-The PMCR of the Company amounted to €150K as at 31st of December 2022 which is set in accordance with Article 14 of the IFR and Article 9 of the IFD.
+The Fixed Overheads Requirement is calculated as one quarter (1⁄4) of the previous year fixed expenses (based on audited figures).
+The Company monitors its Own Funds on a continuous basis and ensures that they remain well above the Permanent Minimum Capital Requirement of €150k.
+The permanent minimum capital requirement of the Company is €150k as at 31st of December 2024 which is set in accordance with Article 14 of the IFR and Article 9 of the IFD.

-B. Fixed Overheads requirement ("FOR")
+B. Fixed Overheads requirement

-The FOR applies to all CIFs.
-It is intended to calculate a minimum amount of capital that a CIF would need available to absorb losses if it has cause to wind-down or exit the market.
+The fixed overheads requirement (FOR) applies to all CIFs.
+The FOR is intended to calculate a minimum amount of capital that a CIF would need available to absorb losses if it has cause to wind-down or exit the market.
 It is calculated as the one quarter of the fixed overheads of the preceding year (or business plan where the audited financial statements are not available) in accordance with the provision of Article 13 of IFR.
-The Company's fixed overheads requirement based on the latest audited financial statements is €164K.
+The Company's fixed overheads requirement based on the latest audited financial statements is €313k.